lorenzopf/X-ray-recognition/README.md

 <h3 align="center">X ray recognition</h3>

   <p align="center">
     X ray recognition is a Python project, the purpose is to recognize with x-ray picture of lungs if a patient could present a risk of Pneumonia.
-I developed a Machine learning model trained with many pictures to predict if a patient has pneumonia symptoms.
+Is developed here a Machine learning model trained with many pictures to predict if a patient has pneumonia symptoms.
   </p>
 </div>